The North Face Vault vs Jester Comparison and Review

 The 24 is also a lot bulkier so if you are looking to carry one on a busy subway or bus on your way to school/work then it is not the most suitable pack, better to opt for the Rush 12 in that scenario.

-Then look no further, we have compiled a list of the best tactical bags available today.
+Then look no further, we have compiled a list of the bug out bags available today.
 There are lots of models to choose from, some with a multitude of features crammed into them and some that are just plain old workhorses without the bells and whistles.

-The best military bags will be highly durable, functional and will distribute weight easily and evenly across your back and shoulders.
+The best survival packs will be highly durable, functional and will distribute weight easily and evenly across your back and shoulders.

 The 5-11 Tactical Rush 72 Backpack is one of the most popular tactical backpacks available.
 That popularity is built on some great features and a highly regarded build quality.
 The 72 is the largest in the Rush range and is 2894 cu inches in volume.